If you are looking for the best (and most efficient) wildlife viewing in Alaska, go by small ship cruise.

 HUMPBACK WHALE

 Did you know humpback whale bubble net feeding behavior was first observed in Glacier Bay, Alaska?
 Humpbacks are frequently encountered during all of our week-long small ship Alaska itineraries.
-Sightings may be a couple whale tales in the distance, or you could be lucky and find yourself surrounded by a massive pod of hundreds.
+You may see some whale tales in the distance, or you could be lucky and find yourself surrounded by a massive pod of hundreds.

 JUMP ON BOARD